vantage6/vantage6-workshop/instructors/files/infrastructure/README.md

    password = "my-password"
    ```

-1. Run the script `create-resources.ipynb` to create the resources on the server.
+1. Run the cells in `create-resources.ipynb` to create the resources on the server.
 This
-   script will create the resources for the workshop participants, and also create
+   notebook will create the resources for the workshop participants, and also create
    the node configuration files and attach the data files to them.
 1. Deploy the nodes on the VMs.
 The node configuration files are created in the `output`
    directory.